rmx7/rmx7.github.io/_posts/2015-05-19-Compiler-Interpreter-and-Transpiler.md

 > coffeescript, typescript, SCSS, LESS, and a hybrid called Kotlin.

 ### Conclusion
 Phew, such a long post really.
 I never thought i'll write this long.
 Actually there are topics that i want to cover here such like HHVM and Kotlin.
 But maybe next time.
-Just a taste from the devil, kotlin is 100% interoptible with java and can be compiled to java bytecode or javascript.
+Just a taste from the devil though, kotlin is 100% interoptible with java and can be compiled to java bytecode or javascript.

 Okay, see you next post.